 Time is money.
-This old adage has held true throughout the years, and is a veritable guiding beacon for businesses.
-If and when organizations save time, they can use the saved time on other endeavours, which means more gets done in less time, thus increasing their productivity and making them more money.
+This old adage has held true throughout the years and is a veritable guiding beacon for businesses.
+If and when organizations save time, they can use the saved time on other endeavors, which means more gets done in less time, thus increasing their productivity and making them more money.

 1. Implement A Rapid eLearning Authoring Tool